 - TurboVote - When you sign up for TurboVote, they keep track of your elections, local and national.
 Indiana Campus Compact members receive a 25% discount to sign up as a campus so all of your students receive the benefit.

-- Indiana Voters website - check the status of your current voter's registration, find your polling place, get information about a provisional ballott or an absentee ballot, and find out who is running in your distrtict.
+- Indiana Voters website - check the status of your current voter's registration, find your polling place, get information about a provisional ballot or an absentee ballot, and find out who is running in your district.

 As a member benefit, Indiana Campus Compact provides professional development for faculty, staff, and students on your campus.
-Together, our staff has over 40 years of experience in the field of service engagement in higher education.
-Included in benefits members receive, we can work with you and others on your campus to deliver workshops and training designed for beginning practitioners to experienced professionals.
-As a membership organization, we want to work with you to best fulfill your needs.
+Together, our staff has over 30 years of experience in the field of service engagement in higher education and we can work with you and others on your campus to deliver workshops and training designed for beginning practitioners to experienced professionals.

 Some of our most popular workshop topics include:

 - Service-Learning 101 - This workshop is designed for faculty new to service-learning and will cover basic definitions, history of the field, and beginning course construction.

 - Community-Based Learning Curriculum Development - This workshop is a follow up Service-Learning 101 and explores the development of service-learning course objectives, finding the right community partner, preparing students for their service-learning experience, and overall assessment.

 - Campus-Community Partnerships - Finding the right community partner can be tricky.
 Is the relationship mutually beneficial, transactional, or transformational?
 This workshop will help attendees discover the right path for engagement in and with the community, and what it looks like to have a co-educational process with community partners.